colmulhall/colmulhall.github.io/_posts/2017-10-31-maps-transport-ireland.md

 >The feature is now available on iPhone, iPad, iPod touch and Mac devices.
 >
 >A spokesperson for Apple explained that the transport feature is customised for each city where it’s available.

-Great to see this make its way to Apple Maps finally.
-It's fairly cool to see the level of